xplosionmind/tommi.space/content/jam/public/Pan.md

 - set up a repository for bug tracking and to keep the notes of this page
 - custom favicon ([everything symbol](https://www.symbols.com/symbol/everything)?)
 - increase toots characters limit to 5000
-- develop a custom skin by editing [this fork](https://github.com/scambifestival/glitch-soc 'scambifestival/glitch-soc on GitHub')
+- develop a custom skin

 ## History

 <p class='date'><time datetime='2022-08-27T09:50:40+02:00'>Saturday 27 August 2022</time></p>

-<cite>Pan</cite> was born as an experimental [[Fediverse]] instance coming out of the [Lab on the topic](https://scambi.org/en/2022/lab/6 'Fediverse: Social Network Umani') during [Scambi Festival 2022](https://scambi.org/2022 'Scambi Festival’s II edition').
+<cite>Pan</cite> was born as an experimental [Fediverse](Fediverse.md) instance coming out of the [Lab on the topic](https://scambi.org/2022/lab/fediverse-social-network-umani/ 'Fediverse: Social Network Umani') during [Scambi Festival 2022](https://scambi.org/2022/ 'Scambi Festival’s II edition').

 The server [pan.rent](https://web.archive.org/https://pan.rent 'Snapshot of pan.rent') was hosted on was owned and maintained by by [<cite lang='it'>APS Oltre</cite>](https://manuale.scambi.org/en/association 'About APS Oltre'), the same association organizing the festival.